The Certainty of NonRandomness

-In the mental field, relationships manifest tendencies, intentions, motivations - all expressing a certain direction.
-Although mental phenomena do not follow strict laws - as is the case in the physical domain - nevertheless the occurrence of mental events display patterns, which can be even predictable on individual or social levels.
-Some philosophers question causality, but they cannot deny the existence of patterns in all phenomena they observe - as being 'NonRandom'.
+In the mental field, relationships manifest tendencies, intentions, motivations - patterns expressing a specific gist and direction.
+Although mental phenomena do not follow strict laws - as is the case in the physical domain - nevertheless the occurrence of mental events display patterns.
+Mental patterns can be even predictable on individual or social levels.
+Some philosophers question causality, but they cannot deny the existence of patterns (or NonRandomness) in all phenomena they observe.

-The two certainties of Change and Connectedness necessitate NonRandomness.
+The Certainty of Change and the Certainty of Connectedness - both necessitate NonRandomness.
 On one hand, all objects are composites of diverse elements (which change in time).
-On the other hand these elements are connected through principles or relationships with the environment.
-If not for the existence of principles to bind the dynamism of change in a set of possible realistic patterns, then there would have been no consistent phenomena to distinguish or observe in the first place.
+On the other hand the changing inner compositions and elements are connected through relationships with the environment.
+How then ever changing and ever interdependent phenomena maintain patterns - rather producing chaos?
+There must be a bond, a law, that causes the dynamism of change and connectedness to form patterns.
+With out a law, order or non randomness - there would have been no consistent phenomena to distinguish or observe in the first place.

 NonRandomness of the Physical Aspect of Phenomena